-- Olefin waxes.
-Waxes based on ethylene have been widely used as a rigid PVC lubricant for the last 40 years.
-Production capacity in the United States for these waxes has doubled over the last few years.
+- Alpha olefin waxes.
+Alpha olefin waxes are based on ethylene and have been widely used as a rigid PVC lubricant for the last 40 years.
+Total production capacity in the United States for these waxes has more than doubled over the last few years.
 A major new producer of alpha olefin waxes started production in Louisiana this summer.
 Substantial production capacity for alpha olefin waxes also exists in the Middle East.
-New producers are now considering entering the market.

-- Fischer-Tropsch (FT) waxes.
-Fischer-Tropsch waxes are made from methane.
-Production of FT waxes started in South Africa.
-A second production facility for producing FT waxes was built in Malaysia about 25 years ago.
+- Fischer-Tropsch (“FT”) waxes.
+FT waxes are made from methane.
+Production of FT waxes started in South Africa; a second production facility for producing FT waxes was built in Malaysia about 25 years ago.
 Both these facilities have expanded recently, substantially increasing the global supply of FT waxes.
 In addition, a new FT wax plant started production recently in China.
 Although one FT wax venture in the United States was recently terminated, other small-scale FT plants are scheduled to start wax production in the United States within the next two years.

-As a result of all these capital investments, the outlook for the various grades of high quality waxes widely used in the North American rigid PVC industry is excellent.
-In addition to the three wax feedstocks discussed above, various strategies to reclaim waxes from polyethylene waste and recycle streams are also being developed.
+As a result of these capital investments in the wax industry, the outlook for the various grades of high-quality waxes widely used in the North America rigid PVC industry is excellent.
+In addition to the three wax feedstocks discussed above, various strategies to reclaim waxes for polyethylene waste and recycle streams are also being developed.
 In general, these waxes lack the molecular consistency to be used effectively in rigid PVC.

-Hydrocarbon waxes (paraffin, alpha olefin, and FT) continue to be the most cost effective primary lubricants for rigid PVC.
-America’s paraffin wax production and supply should be sufficient to meet the needs of the entire North American rigid PVC industry for many decades to come.
+Hydrocarbon waxes (paraffin, alpha olefin, and FT) continue to be the most cost-effective primary lubricants for rigid PVC.
+America’s hydrocarbon wax production and supply should be enough to meet the needs of the entire North American rigid PVC industry for many decades to come.